lesgourg/class_public/README.md

 A simplified documentation can be found in the paper `CLASS I:
 Overview <http://arxiv.org/abs/1104.2932>`_.
-On top of that, if you wish to modify the code, you will find lots of comments directly into the files.
+On top of that, if you wish to modify the code, you will find lots of comments directly in the files.
 Other CLASS papers dedicated to various aspects of the code are listed in the CLASS web page.
 Slides from CLASS-dedicated courses can be seen at